mnot/I-D/transport-metadata-impact/draft.md

 There is obvious potential for network neutrality impact from a mechanism that allows networks to communicate with endpoints about flows.

-For example, if a network can instruct content servers to throttle back bandwidth available to users for video based upon a commercial arrangement (or lack thereof), the network can achieve their goals without directly throttling traffic, thereby offering the potential to circulate a regulatory regime that's designed to effect Network Neutrality.
+For example, if a network can instruct content servers to throttle back bandwidth available to users for video based upon a commercial arrangement (or lack thereof), the network can achieve their goals without directly throttling traffic, thereby offering the potential to circulate a regulatory regime that's designed to effect network neutrality.

-While the IETF has not take as firm a stance on Network Neutrality as it has for Pervasive Monitoring (for good reasons, since Network Neutrality problems are at their heart a sign of market failure, not a technical issue), new metadata facilities that enable existing regulatory regimes -- thereby upsetting "the tussle" -- must be carefully considered.
+While the IETF has not take as firm a stance on network neutrality as it has for Pervasive Monitoring (for good reasons, since network neutrality problems are at their heart a sign of market failure, not a technical issue), new metadata facilities that enable existing regulatory regimes -- thereby upsetting "the tussle" -- must be carefully considered.

 # Possible Mitigations